fastlane/fastlane/precheck/README.md

 ###### Pass App Store precheck, the first time

-Apple rejects builds for many avoidable metadata issues like including swear words 😮, other companies’ trademarks, or even mentioning an iOS bug 🐛. fastlane precheck takes a lot of the guess work out by scanning your app’s details in iTunes Connect for avoidable problems. fastlane precheck helps you get your app through precheck without rejections so you can ship faster 🚀
+Apple rejects builds for many avoidable metadata issues like including swear words 😮, other companies’ trademarks, or even mentioning an iOS bug 🐛. _fastlane precheck_ takes a lot of the guess work out by scanning your app’s details in iTunes Connect for avoidable problems. fastlane precheck helps you get your app through app review without rejections so you can ship faster 🚀

 Get in contact with the developer on Twitter: [@FastlaneTools](https://twitter.com/FastlaneTools)